All of our content is written by humans, not robots. Learn More

 Different data brokers have different requirements for opting out and different categories of information-collection activities from which you can exclude yourself.
 Below are links to several of the largest.

 Some opt-out processes require a little bit of work, but for folks with specific security needs or those who simply don’t want shadowy organizations keeping a file on them, we recommend taking the time to do it.
+The following are step-by-step guides for opting out of some of the most popular data broker sites:

 Also keep in mind some of the best identity theft protection services will automate the process, prevent the companies from collecting data on you, and warn you if your personally identifiable information is showing up on the dark web.